COLA-Laboratory/cola_www_src/content/_index.md

 {{< tab "Apr" >}}

+* Our AutoML for science work is featured in a WeiChat public account [article](https://mp.weixin.qq.com/s/fZV-GppVlNakqEm7IwOVZQ) for public outreaches.
+I'm very exciting to look forward more interesting works along this line of research. <i class='fa fa-calendar' style='font-size:19px'></i> April 28

 * Our paper on "Multi-Output Framework for Time-Series Forecasting in Smart Grid Meets Data Scarcity" has been accepted to IEEE Trans. on Industrial Informatics.
 Congratulations to Jiangjiao!
 Very nice piece of work on time-series forecasting from the perspective of Gaussian process modeling. <i class='fa fa-calendar' style='font-size:19px'></i> April 26

 * Our paper on "Evolutionary Multi-Objective Optimization for Contextual Adversarial Example Generation" has been accepted to [FSE 2024](https://conf.researchr.org/home/fse-2024)!
 Congratulations to Shasha!
 Very nice piece of work on adversarial attacks in language models for software engineering. <i class='fa fa-calendar' style='font-size:19px'></i> April 14